sifrr/sifrr/packages/browser/sifrr-dom/README.md

 // Add synthetic event listerner (only need to be called once for one type of event) Sifrr.Dom.Event.add('click');

-// Adding event callback on a element (any element not just sifrr element), works inside shadowRoots too el.$click = fxn;
+// Adding event callback on an element (any html element), works inside shadowRoots also el.$click = fxn;
 // fxn will be called with two arguments `fxn(event, target)`